buildpacks/rfcs/text/0000-plan-flags.md

   some-other-modifer = "other modifier"
 ```

-This proposal removes both the `version` and `metadata` fields and replaces them with three new fields each with their own purpose.
+This proposal removes both the `version` and `metadata` fields and replaces them with three new fields each with their own purpose:
 - `requires.version` field holds all of the version requirement information.
   - `constraint` can be any semver constraint used to decide which dependency the providing buildpack will install.
   - `source` is the origin of the constraint (i.e. it came from `package.json`).